Applying to the Graduate Program

 Applications for graduate school at Kent State University must be submitted online using the links provided below.
 The Department of Geology accepts applications at the Masters of Science (M.S.) and Doctoral (Ph.D.) levels.
 The department requires all applicants for the Ph.D. to hold a US M.S. degree or its equivalent as determined by the Office of Global Education at Kent State University.
 US Citizens and Permanent Residents of the US should use the "Domestic Applicants" link below.
 All other applicants should use the "International Applicants" link below.
 If you have a question regarding which link or program is appropriate for you, please contact the Geology Graduate Coordinator, Dr. Joseph D. Ortiz.

 Applicants can use the links provided in the online application or the link to the secure form below to submit a vitae or resume, a goal statement, essays, or other required application materials.
-Letters of reference can also be submitted by the author of the letter using this upload utility.
-Students should provide their letter writers with their application I.D. to prevent delays when processing letters of reference.
-If you submit documents using this form, please do not mail them as well.
+Letters of recommendation can also be submitted by the recommender using this upload utility.
+Applicants should provide their recommenders with the applicant's application I.D. to prevent delays when processing letters of recommendation.
+If you submit documents using this utility, please do not mail them as well.
 You will receive an email notification when your document(s) have been processed.

 Please do not submit official transcripts using this form.
 All official transcripts must come directly from a previous institution.